- Home

 Research has identified a link between curiosity and reduced anxiety.

-One reason for this is that being curious activates the same areas of the brain as when we accomplish something.
+One reason for this is that being curious activates the same brain areas as when we accomplish something.
 It also stimulates the release of dopamine – the ‘feel good’ hormone – which studies suggest plays an important role in regulating anxiety.

 Curiosity has also been found to prevent the brain from focusing on ‘worst-case scenarios’.
 For example, this study revealed that going after new knowledge made people less anxious, uncertain, defensive, and less reactive to stress.